-Whether you use oak, hickory, cherry or any other hardwood variety of firewood, you should store it in a dry area.
+Whether you use oak firewood, hickory wood for sale, cherry firewood for sale or any other hardwood variety of firewood, you should store it in a dry area.
 Just because your firewood is currently dry doesn’t necessarily mean that it will stay dry.
 Storing your firewood outdoors without any form of coverage, for example, will likely result in it getting wet.
 Even if it doesn’t rain, your firewood will still be exposed to humidity.
 Over time, constant exposure to humidity will saturate your firewood with moisture, which may lead to it popping and crackling when burned.

 Follow these tips when storing your firewood to keep it dry:

 - In addition to being covered, firewood should also be stored off the ground when outdoors.
-When firewood is placed directly on the ground, it will absorb moisture.
+When firewood is placed directly on the ground, it will absorb moisture and attract bugs.
 Therefore, you should keep it at least 2 inches off the ground.

 - Avoid storing firewood in humid areas of your home like a crawlspace.

 The size of your fires can affect whether or not they pop and crackle.
 Generally speaking, bigger fires are less likely to pop and crackle than smaller fires.
 If you build a fire with only two or three small logs, it probably won’t produce much heat.
 The low temperatures restrict the combustion process, resulting in less heat.
 At the same time, the firewood will release more particulate matter into the air, some of which may cause popping and crackling.

 By building bigger fires, you can avoid these problems.
 Don’t just toss a couple small logs into your fireplace, fire pit or other wood-burning accessory.
 Instead, use more — as well as bigger pieces — of firewood.